Alexandra Levick is a senior literary agent at Writers House, LLC. developing her picture book, middle grade, young adult, and adult lists.

 There is nothing I love more than championing a cause I hold dear, whether that be a particular title, author, or even a former intern who is competing for a top job in publishing.
 I'll never be beat-out for passion.

-Alexandra Levick is a member of the AALA and is a 2023 Literary Agents of Change Mentor.
+Alexandra Levick is a member of the AALA and has been a 2023-2024 and a 2024-2025 Literary Agents of Change Mentor.

 Think your work may be a good match for me?
 Let's chat »